Disclaimer: Originally published in July 2017. It is being republished since it still remains an interesting topic till today.

 In the times of colonialism, European cultures extracted a certain aspect of cultures from the East and the South and sold it to the audiences back home to depict what “savage” life actually looked like.

 Fast forward to the present, and this is still prevalent but not in the same amount of violence as it was before.

 Some aspects of a culture are being adopted to present a single story of cultures across the world.
 This single story is then carried to the West where it is instantly capitalised and made into a product, without facing any backlash whereas the people who had originally followed their practices are not welcome to do that.

-Although cultural appropriation has mostly been considered an issue which happens in the West, we fail to notice that Indians appropriate cultures everyday.
+Although cultural appropriation has mostly been considered an issue that happens in the West, we fail to notice that Indians appropriate cultures every day.
 It is not even assimilation.